Last Updated on January 1, 2023

 The Pom-A-Nauze is a sensitive soul that is prone to separation anxiety.
 They love their humans and will make sure you know it with lots of affection.

 These pooches can be territorial and protective, so early socialization is a must.
 Because both parents present barking traits, it’s important to teach them to be quiet, especially if you live in an apartment.

 Breeds: Keeshond and Pomeranian mix

 Poms and Keeshonden are cousins and look very similar.
 The only difference being their size.
 The Pom Kee will usually clock in at around 17 inches (42 cm).

 They are sensitive dogs that hate being alone.
 Prone to barking, they aren’t the best option for apartment dwellers.
 They do great with kids but will require lots of grooming to keep their coats under control.

-31. Brussels Griffon Pomeranian mix (Brusselranian)
+31. Brussels Griffon Pomeranian mix (AKA Brusselranian)